Non-Toxic Cookware: Have Chemicals Been Lurking in Your Food?

 Ceramic

-Ceramic is generally safe as long as you do your due-diligence before purchasing.
-One problem with ceramic in general is that many companies use cheap manufacturing methods and materials from foreign countries.
+Ceramic is generally safe as long as you do your due diligence before purchasing.
+One problem with ceramics, in general, is that many companies use cheap manufacturing methods and materials from foreign countries.
 If cheap ceramic cookware is produced in a foreign country, there’s a real danger that it could contain traces of lead in the glaze.

-Ceramic cookware can also break very easily depending upon the quality.
-Depending on the durability of some ceramic cookware, it also may or may not be scratched or cracked under intense heat.
+Ceramic cookware can also break very easily, depending on the quality.
+Depending on the durability of some ceramic cookware, it may or may not be scratched or cracked under intense heat.

 Stainless Steel

-While there are some concerns with Stainless Steel, it’s a superior choice to any of the unsafe materials we mentioned earlier and it’s considered non-reactive.
-Furthermore, stainless steel is affordable and quite pleasant looking as well.
-If purchasing stainless steel, just make sure that it is actually stainless steel!
+While there are some concerns with Stainless Steel, it’s a superior choice to any of the unsafe materials we mentioned earlier, and it’s considered non-reactive.
+Furthermore, stainless steel is affordable and quite pleasant looking.
+If purchasing stainless steel, just make sure that it is actually stainless steel.

 One downside with stainless steel is that it’s not very non-stick.
-That being the case, that’s what oil is for!
+However, a few simple cooking hacks, like the mercury ball test, can make cooking with stainless steel much easier.
+Additionally, using oil or a bit of extra water is helpful when sauteeing.
 While your eggs may not be perfect every time in your stainless steel cookware, they’ll be safer to eat.
-Just use more fat/oil when you cook with stainless steel and you should be fine.

 Most chefs believe that stainless steel browns a variety of foods much better than their non-stick counterparts.
-So, go ahead and brown-up some stir fry or potatoes on stainless steel as opposed to other unsafe non-stick alternatives.
+So, go ahead and brown up some stir fry or potatoes on stainless steel instead of other unsafe non-stick alternatives.

 Cast Iron

 When purchasing a cast iron pan, you’ll see there are many options.
-Regardless of what kind of cast iron pan you purchase, just make sure that you season it if it’s not already been seasoned.
+Regardless of what kind of cast iron pan you purchase, just make sure you season it if it’s not already seasoned.
 Properly seasoning your cast iron pan will make it mostly non-stick.
-Also, cast iron can go on the stovetop and in the oven, so it’s very versatile.
+Also, cast iron can go on the stovetop and in the oven, making it versatile.

 Besides the quality of being seasoned, there’s a more important factor when it comes to purchasing a cast iron pan if you’re looking for something non-stick.
-The most important factor to consider if a non-stick surface is important to you is that the pan’s been ground and polished on the inside cooking surface.
+The most important factor to consider if a non-stick surface is important to you is that the pan has been ground and polished on the inside cooking surface.
+The higher the polishing quality, the more non-stick it will be.

 Cast iron cookware is relatively cheap.
-But, if it’s not polished, food will stick to it even if it’s well-seasoned.
+But, if it’s not ground and polished well, food may stick to it even if it’s well-seasoned.

 Enameled Cast Iron

-Having the same benefits of cast iron and then some, enameled cast iron is a superior kind of cookware.
-While price-tag of quality enameled cast iron cookware is definitely higher than it’s their basic cast-iron counterpart, it’s well worth the price.
+Having the same benefits as cast iron and then some, enameled cast iron is a superior kind of cookware.
+While the price of quality enameled cast iron cookware is definitely higher than its basic cast-iron counterpart, it’s well worth the price.

 The surface of enameled cast iron is extremely easy to cook with and doesn’t require seasoning like plain cast iron.
 It’s also dishwasher safe like cast iron, but far more attractive.
 Like cast iron, this type of cookware lasts forever.

-Better yet, some companies like Le Creuset even boast long duration warranties.
-There’s, in particular, is for 99 years!
+Better yet, some companies like Le Creuset even boast long-duration warranties, lifetime warranties for some products.
 So, when looking for a non-stick, beautiful, and durable alternative to sub-par cookware, you can’t go wrong with enameled cast iron.
-If the priceyness is a negative for you, keep in mind that you’ll never need to spend money on cookware ever again.
+If the priceyness is a negative for you, remember that you’ll likely never need to spend money on cookware again.

 Conclusion